Sangam Age [300 BCE-300 AD]: Comprehensive Study Guide for UPSC Exam

 • Trade items included spices, pearls, textiles, and precious stones.

-• Korkai ( in Thoothukudi district in Tamil Nadu) was the center of the pearl trade.
+• Korkai ( in the Thoothukudi district in Tamil Nadu) was the centre of the pearl trade.

-• Madurai and Urayur (in modern-day Tiruchirappalli) were important centers for the textile industry.
+• Madurai and Urayur (in modern-day Tiruchirappalli) were important centres for the textile industry.

-• Paddy was the most important crop; it was used as a medium of exchange for inland trade.
+• Paddy was the most important crop, used as a medium of exchange for inland trade.

 • Craftsmanship: